jcsec-security/CosmWasm-audit-roadmap/README.md

 - [Better TOML](https://marketplace.visualstudio.com/items?itemName=bungcip.better-toml)
 - [Inline Bookmarks](https://marketplace.visualstudio.com/items?itemName=tintinweb.vscode-inline-bookmarks) - audit is just not the same without this one, MVP
 - [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) - Do you know you can debug rust unit tests for CW smart contracts?
 I may write a Medium post in the future
-- [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) - easily displays test coverage from an `lcov` file
+- [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) - easily displays test coverage from a `lcov` file
 - [Line Note](https://marketplace.visualstudio.com/items?itemName=tkrkt.linenote) - I sometimes like to add 2/3 lines of additional info without breaking the total number of lines and not creating very large one-line comments
 - [Cosmy Wasmy](https://marketplace.visualstudio.com/items?itemName=spoorthi.cosmy-wasmy) - To be honest this has not been helpful to me at the moment, but I keep it in check as it will probably be a nice addition soon when they further polish some of the features.